Lockheed Martin profit up but forecasts lower cash flow in 2020; shares slip

 (Reuters) - Lockheed Martin Corp (LMT.N) raised its estimate for 2019 earnings on Tuesday as quarterly profit climbed 9.2% amid improved sales of its F-35 fighter jets, but shares fell in premarket trading after it forecast lower cash flow next year.

+The company also said the “preliminary outlook for 2020 assumes there is no impact from U.S. Government actions related to Turkey.”
+The U.S. and Turkey are embroiled in a dispute over a Russian missile defense system and its impact on Turkish defense purchases.

-The company estimated 2020 cash flow of $7.2 billion, lower than its 2019 year-end estimate of $7.6 billion, which disappointed investors and sent the stock down about 2.8% in premarket trading.
+Lockheed estimated 2020 cash flow of $7.2 billion, lower than its 2019 year-end estimate of $7.6 billion, which disappointed investors and sent the stock down about 2.9% in premarket trading.

-Still, Lockheed raised its profit estimate for 2019 by 1.9% to $21.55 per share from $21.15, the high point of a previous guidance, amid an improved performance in its aeronautics business.
+Lockheed raised its profit estimate for 2019 by 1.9% to $21.55 per share from $21.15, the high point of a previous guidance, amid an improved performance in its aeronautics business.

 Net sales rose to $15.17 billion from $14.32 billion.

-Lockheed delivered 28 F-35 combat jets in the quarter, compared with 20 a year earlier.
+The company delivered 28 F-35 combat jets in the quarter, compared with 20 a year earlier.

 During the second quarter, Lockheed delivered 29 F-35s.
 So far this year, the company has delivered 83 of the jets, out of a total expected for the year of 131.